abuseofnotation/abuseofnotation.github.io/_posts/blog/2021-10-01-logic-thought-2.md

 It would also explain is why logical paradoxes, being as problematic as they are in logic, are a non-issue in our everyday thinking - it is just that the paradoxes arise within the boundaries of a single logical system or family of systems, systems which we can safely ignore when they fail us.

-But one mistake that we should never make is to just think of conflicting theories as being "inconsistent", take, for example this opinion expressed by a commenter of one of my articles.

-> Real-world science can almost always be expected to be inconsistent - simply because each scientific theory is a "local" approximation, and theories developed for different areas of the same science are not required to be mutually consistent in order to be useful.
-One (in)famous example is quantum mechanics and general relativity. [source](https://news.ycombinator.com/item?id=28669806)

-All statements that the commenter expresses are correct, but there is a subtle mistake in their analysis - conflicting theories may be inconsistent with one another, but they are not consistent *by themselves*.
-The co-existence of two conflicting theories in science does not make science itself inconsistent.
-This is because each theory has it's own criteria for truth, which is irrelevant for other theories.

 Connections and hierarchies
 ---